Twine raises $3.3M to add networking features to virtual events – TechCrunch

 But twine has ideas about what it wants to do next, including asynchronous matchmaking, which could end up being more valuable as it could lead to better matches since it wouldn’t be limited to only who’s online now.

-With the funding, twine is hiring in sales and customer success, working on accessibility improvements, and expanding its platform.
+With the funding, twine is hiring in sales and customer success, working on accessibility improvements and expanding its platform.
 To date, twine has raised $4.7 million.